Dyalog/CITA/README.md

 * `DYALOGCITAWORKDIR` - this is the folder in which CITA will run its tests.
 Should point to `u:\apltools\CITA\CITA-Tests\` or `/devt/apltools/CITA/CITA-Tests/' under unix or macos<sup>1</sup>.

-## Footnotes

-1. mac3 addresses this path a `/Volumes/devt/apltools...` - but since we don't know if we will be running on mac3 or not, the Jenkins-script will prefix `/Volumes` itself when needed (when node is recognized as "mac3").
-Also, an environment variable `citaDEVT` is available which contains the correct way of addressing /devt/ on the current node.